-The position of the brows affects the appearance of the entire face, but most important the appearance of the eyes.
-The aging forehead skin lengthens and brows tend to descend, causing the thick skin beneath the brows to cover the eyelids.
-By surgically elevating the eyebrows, the brows themselves can be aesthetically shaped and the excess skin of the upper lids reduced, often minimizing the need to remove the eyelid skin directly.
+The position of the brows affects the appearance of the entire face, but most importantly, the appearance of the eyes.
+The aging forehead skin thins and weakens, and brows tend to descend, causing the thick skin beneath the brows to cover the eyelids.
+By surgically elevating the eyebrows, the brows themselves can be aesthetically shaped, and the excess skin of the upper lids reduced, often minimizing the need to remove the eyelid skin directly.

 North Dallas Plastic Surgery’s Unique Approach

 We have originated the Progressive Tension Suture Technique that allows the surgeon to accurately shape and securely fix the brows, eliminate frown lines, and minimize forehead wrinkles.

 This technique has provided a more consistent, natural, and long-lasting result.
 Benefits include:

 - An accurately placed incision along the frontal hairline

 - Creation of flap of skin and underlying fat that does not involve the muscles and nerves of forehead